-The Anxious Tomato is more than a simple art gallery.
-It strives to provide more education and accessibility to art and artists in Tacoma and the surrounding areas.
-The Anxious Tomato aspires to be an experience for the public, ensuring that every individual involved leaves with a renewed view of art and the artists behind it.
+The Anxious Tomato provides education and accessibility to art and artists in Tacoma and the surrounding areas through networking and active promotion.
+We connect with the public by creating an experience that ensures every individual involved leaves with a renewed view of art and the artists behind it.

-Hello, I’m Ashley, Founder and Creative Director of The Anxious Tomato.
+I’m Founder and Creative Director of The Anxious Tomato.

 Creating is never a waste of time.

-Hello, my name is Stephanie Harding.
-I am ecstatic join the Anxious Tomato Art Gallery!
 I’m originally from Connecticut but I moved to Washington in 2016 from Orlando, Florida.
 I have a 7 year old son named Rob and a 2 year old Blue Heeler named Lola.
 I’m a huge history nerd.
-If we get into a conversation I’ll probably blurt out some little know history fact that has little to do with what we’re talking about.
+If we get into a conversation I’ll probably blurt out some little known history fact that has little to do with what we’re talking about.
 I love local and ancient history but I can really devour anything from the past.
-I have an A.A. in Art History and I recently graduated from University of Washington Tacoma with my B.A in Global History (Go Dawgs!).
+I have an A.A. in Art History and I recently graduated from University of Washington Tacoma with my B.A in Global History.
 I’m currently working on my M.A in Library and Information Science so I can work as a librarian.
 The library was once the heart of the community and I want to bring it back to its grandeur.
-In my spare time I love to read (of course) and listen to podcast.
+In my spare time I love to read and listen to podcasts.
 I host a podcast with my friend Alycia called So, What Are You Reading?
-It’s a History and Book recommendation podcast where we talk about the history of book genres and interview guest about their reading background and allow them to recommend a book.
+It’s a History and Book recommendation podcast where we talk about the history of book genres and interview guests about their reading background and allow them to recommend a book.
 I also like to go for hikes with my dog and camp on the beach or anything beach related.
-History and art go and in hand so I appreciate watching history develop through the eyes of artists.
+History and art go hand-in-hand so I appreciate watching history develop through the eyes of artists.